Fyve-Labs/wifi-connect/README.md

 - **Network Refresh**: Manually refresh the list of available networks
 - **Frontend Activity Detection**: Smart reconnection attempts only when frontend is idle
 - **Cursor Inclusion**: Added [cursor rules](.cursor/rules/) for easier AI-based code improvements and feature additions.
+- **Restart AP**: Testing or need to restart the AP logon?
+Login and run the `wifi-connect` application from a terminal or a second IP.

 ***